gemcfadyen/JavaScript-SPA/start/readme.txt

 > node list -g
 > node list -g | grep karma

+If you delete your local node-modules folder, you can do
+> npm install
+to recreate it from the global cache.

 Folder Structure
 -----------------
 Under the js folder, typically there are three folders